GabrielAmazonas/GabrielAmazonas.github.io/_posts/2017-1-24-First-post.md

 ---
 layout: post
-title: First post: Diving deep into full stack JS development.
+title: Diving deep into full stack JS development.
 ---

 I will focus on publishing the hardest parts and the most used features of the JS language and its frameworks.